Coach: Still improvements to be made

 In a 59-43 victory on Monday over Harrison, Davis scored 18 points, Thompson had 11 and Garner and Simpson each added eight.

 On Dec.
-27, Beacon will play its first game in the Dwayne Davis Tournament at Ketcham High School.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+27, Beacon will play its first game in the Dwayne Davis Tournament at Ketcham High School.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.